 Earlier I published a tutorial on how to turn any photograph into a digital painting using Adobe Photoshop cc.
 The most time consuming way to do this is to paint.
 If you want to do this faster and easier I also published a tutorial using Adobe Photoshop cc in combination with Topaz Studio 2 and an even easier method using Photoshop Actions.

 But I know it still costs a lot of money to pay for a subscription when you are not often using the software of just use it as a hobby.
-That is why I tried to create a work similar to how I make them using Photoshop but using the software Studio 2 from Topaz Labs.
+That is why I tried to create a work similar to how I make them using Photoshop but using the software Studio 2 from Topaz Labs (discount code at the bottom of this page).

 I already use this as a plug-in from Photoshop, so it was a small step trying to make art using just this piece of software.